Currently Accepting Applications for 2023-2024

 Online via Zoom platform

-Cancellation and Early Course Withdrawal Policy: Cancelling enrollment in or withdrawing early from the Basic Seminar must be communicated in writing to the WPFC main office.
+Canceling enrollment in or withdrawing early from the Basic Seminar must be communicated in writing to WPFC’s administrator, Rebecca Keller (email@example.com).
 Cancellations submitted prior to the start of the seminar will result only in forfeiture of the nonrefundable $100 application fee.
-Notice given of early withdrawal within the first six weeks of the seminar will result in a prorated refund, with full payment expected for the first six weeks plus a 20% administrative fee on the remaining twenty weeks of the seminar.
+Notice given of early withdrawal within the first six weeks (Oct 3 – Nov 14) of the seminar will result in a prorated refund, with full payment expected for the first six weeks plus a 20% administrative fee on the remaining weeks of the seminar.
 Participants withdrawing after the six-week “drop period” will not receive a refund.

-Amounts to be refunded to or still to be paid by the participant will depend on whether the full tuition fee was paid up front or whether other payment arrangements were made.
-For example, participants in the Basic Seminar who withdraw within the first six weeks will be required to pay $558, which reflects a prorated tuition fee covering the first six weeks of the seminar ($335) plus a 20% administrative fee based on the balance of the tuition fee for the remaining 20 weeks ($223).
-Participants who give notice of early withdrawal within the first six weeks and who have already paid more than $558 will be refunded that overage.
+Amounts to be refunded or still be paid by the participant will depend on whether the full tuition fee was paid up front or other payment arrangements were made.
+For example, participants in the Basic Seminar who withdraw within the first six weeks will be required to pay $525.00, which reflects a prorated tuition fee covering the first six weeks of the seminar ($281.25) plus a 20% administrative fee based on the balance of the tuition fee for the remaining weeks of the seminar ($243.75).
+Participants who give notice of early withdrawal within the first six weeks and who have already paid more than $525.00 will receive a refund of the tuition balance overage.